ybillchen/Dendrogram/README.md

         |__(0)
         |__(1)
 ```
 As expected, two branches labeled 0 and 1 illustrates the bimodality.
+See [source] for more details about `makeTree()`.

 ## Contribute